RecolorNeRF: Layer Decomposed Radiance Fields for Efficient Color Editing of 3D Scenes: RecolorNeRF

-The sparsity of opacity fields $\alpha_i(x,d)$ is preferred during layer decomposition.
-Sparser weights of palettes imply the palette is more representative and the decomposition is more complete.
-We render the opaque layers to estimate the sparsity of the opacity fields similar to Eq.\ref{eq:rendering}:
+The sparsity of opacity fields is preferred during layer decomposition.
+Sparser weights of the palette indicate the palette is more representative and the decomposition is more complete.
+We first render a weighting map $W_i(\mathbf{r}(t))$ for each layer to estimate palette components around occupied space:

-and design a specialized soft L0 norm of the rendered opacity fields as the sparsity regulation:
+Next, we aim to penalize the L0 norm of these components, i.e., $\lVert [W_1, \dots, W_K] \rVert_0$.
+Since the L0 norm is not differentiable, we design a specialized soft counting norm (Eq. \ref{eq:softl0}) based on the Sigmoid function to conduct the sparsity penalty.

-where $\eta$ is a hyper-parameter standing for the sparsity strength.
-Since L0 sparsity norm is not differentiable, we alternatively adopt a scaled and shifted sigmoid function to mimic the stepping shape of the L0 norm among $[0, 1]$.
+The first exponential term in $h_0$ order-dependently re-scales the sparsity of different layers such that the upper layers gain more sparsity than the lower layers.
+The reciprocal term in $h_0$ approximates the Heaviside function on $[0, 1]$, where $\eta$ and $\beta$ are sparsity strength hyper-parameters, controlling the step edge sharpness and counting threshold.
+In our implementation, $\beta$ is constantly set to 6 and $\eta$ is set to 24 or 48, depending on the scene's complexity.
+In the end, the batch-wise sparsity regularization is written as Eq. \ref{eq:spsloss}.

 \paragraph{Overall Loss}